kingofjazzpiano/libft/README.md

-This is a
+This is a C Language library.
-C Language library

-Type "make" in bash to create libft.a
+Type <make> in bash to create <libft.a>